Fletchers Lookout and the Weeping Rock Circuit

 Wentworth Falls Lookout

-Both Jamison Lookout and Wentworth Falls Lookout are very much worth exploring before continuing on the trail to the Fletchers Lookout.
+Jamison Lookout and Wentworth Falls Lookout are well worth exploring before continuing on the trail to Fletchers Lookout.

-At the Wentworth Falls Lookout, the trail goes into the bush and soon arrives at the Wentworth Falls Track and Weeping Rock intersection.
+At Wentworth Falls Lookout, the trail enters the bush and soon arrives at the intersection with the Wentworth Falls Track and the Weeping Rock Circuit.

 1. Fletchers Lookout

-This is where the Weeping Rock Circuit essentially starts, and it doesn’t really matter if you turn left or right at this junction because it’s a small circuit walk.
+This is where the Weeping Rock Circuit essentially begins, and it doesn’t really matter whether you turn left or right at this junction, as it’s a small circuit walk.

-In this article however, we’re going to make a right turn to first explore the Fletchers Lookout which is about 50 metres away after passing another junction.
+In this article, however, we’ll turn right first to explore Fletchers Lookout, which is about 50 metres ahead after passing another junction.

-The Fletchers Lookout is quite small and narrow, but the views of the top of the waterfall and the panoramic views over Jamison Valley and the surrounding escarpments are superb.
+Fletchers Lookout is quite small and narrow, but the views of the top of the waterfall, along with the panoramic views over the Jamison Valley and surrounding escarpments, are superb.

-Once you’ve finished admiring the incredible views from the Fletchers Lookout, retrace your steps back to the previous junction and make a right turn following signs for the Wentworth Falls Track.
+Once you’ve finished admiring the views from Fletchers Lookout, retrace your steps to the previous junction and turn right, following the signs for the Wentworth Falls Track.

 2. Queens Cascades

-At the next junction, we’re going to do another very short detour to see the Queens Cascades by turning right.
+At the next junction, we’ll take another very short detour to see the Queens Cascades by turning right.

-The Queens Cascades are a set of small waterfalls close to where Jamison Creek drops into Jamison Valley as the Wentworth Falls waterfall.
+The Queens Cascades are a set of small waterfalls near where Jamison Creek drops into the Jamison Valley as Wentworth Falls.

 Queens Cascades

-From Queens Cascades, retrace your steps to get back onto the Weeping Rock Circuit to go and have a look at the Weeping Rock waterfall.
+From Queens Cascades, retrace your steps to rejoin the Weeping Rock Circuit and continue on to the Weeping Rock waterfall.

 3. Weeping Rock

-Weeping Rock is where Jamison Creek spills over a circular rock overhang, hence the name for this waterfall.
+Weeping Rock is where Jamison Creek spills over a circular rock overhang, which is how this waterfall got its name.

-The flat rocky area in front of the waterfall is a great spot to wander around and take a few photos.
+The flat rocky area in front of the waterfall is a great spot to wander around and take photos.

 Weeping Rock waterfall

-From Weeping Rock, the walking track continues via a metal staircase besides the waterfall until it arrives at an intersection where you will need to turn left to complete the circuit walk.
+From Weeping Rock, the walking track continues via a metal staircase beside the waterfall until it reaches an intersection, where you’ll need to turn left to complete the circuit.

-The path going straight at that intersection is the Charles Darwin Walk which leads to the Wentworth Falls town centre.
+The path that continues straight at this intersection is the Darwins Walk, which leads to the Wentworth Falls town centre.

 The trail to Weeping Rock is one of many in the Wentworth Falls area.
 To make a day of it, consider also doing the following nearby walking trails: